 for adult autistics and audhders

-I specialize in neurodiversity affirming therapy for high-masking, newly, self, and late-diagnosed autistic adults and those with audhd (autism and adhd) in addition to bipolar experience.
+I specialize in neurodivergent affirming therapy for high-masking, newly, self, and late-diagnosed autistic adults and those with audhd (autism and adhd) in addition to bipolar experience.
 (Awkwardly worded perhaps because there’s so much shame, stigma and confusion around “disorder.”)
 Some of these terms probably have little or no meaning to real people outside of the clinical setting and they’re labels that flag some of my work only in a general way.
 Frankly, “neurodiverse-affirming” has become such a popular buzzword, that I’ll spell out what that means in this space.
 I try to clarify with “neurodivergent” while resisting this labeling thing and the “gotcha” monitoring that unfortunately accompanies inclusive spaces.
 So, in the interest of clarity:

 Centering your "Felt Sense" of Autism

 For many autistics, the DSM definition of autism falls short.
 It doesn’t capture the lived experience of many who self-identify or are formally diagnosed as autistic.
 Likely reasons are that the DSM criteria did not center autistic voices in the process of categorizing symptoms.
 Also, the DSM continues to reflect a medical model typically used by psychologists and psychiatrists that categories experiences from an ableist perspective reducing many experiences to their observed behaviors from a neurotypical point of view of “normal.”
 This can look male, White, Eurocentric and middle aged.
 The tendency then is to change the behavior or medicate into compliance.
 For now, we need to add lived autistic perspective to our consideration of whether something merits treatment, support and/or simple understanding.